seborama/govcr/README.md

 ## Concepts

 **govcr** is a wrapper around the Go `http.Client`.
 It can record live HTTP traffic to files (called "**cassettes**") and later replay HTTP requests ("**tracks**") from them instead of live HTTP calls.

+Cassette files can be stored on the filesystem or on a cloud storage service (AWS S3), etc.

 The code documentation can be found on [godoc](https://pkg.go.dev/github.com/seborama/govcr/v14).